Formats, Serializers, and Deserializers for Schema Registry on Confluent Cloud

 Schema Registry supports multiple formats at the same time.
 For example, you can have Avro schemas in one subject and Protobuf schemas in another.
 Furthermore, both Protobuf and JSON Schema have their own compatibility rules, so you can have your Protobuf schemas evolve in a backward or forward compatible manner, just as with Avro.

-Schema Registry in Confluent Platform also supports for schema references in Protobuf by modeling the import statement.
+Schema Registry also supports for schema references in Protobuf by modeling the import statement.

 Ready to get started?